 Our top priority is the care and well being of our horses and their equipment.
 Every effort is made to fit the right saddle and bridle, and therefore the equipment used for trail is carefully chosen to ensure the horses comfort on long distance rides.
 All the horses are schooled in basic dressage in the riding arena using the German training system.
 They all have to be able to jump little jumps inside the arena or on the cross country course.
 This ensures that your horse is responsive, well mannered and fun to ride.
-This training loosens their backs and softens their mouth so the horse is more in balance on trail.
+They also all have to stand their ground in front of elephants and lions, so their training is of upmost importance.
 All horses are spirited and forward going, some obviously more than others.

 Alternatively we still have a small selection of Leon Liversage Endurance Saddles which we have been using in the past.